United States

 Intensely Bonded

-Balinese cats form extremely deep, exclusive bonds with their people.
+Balinese cats form strong, exclusive bonds with their people.
 They choose their favorite humans and pursue them relentlessly — following them around the house, sitting beside them at every opportunity, sleeping pressed against them at night.
 The attachment has an almost anxious quality in some individuals; Balinese cats do not do well when left alone for long periods.

 Highly Intelligent

 The Balinese is among the most intelligent of domestic cat breeds.
-It learns quickly, solves problems with impressive creativity, and can be trained to perform tricks, walk on leashes, and respond reliably to commands.
+It learns quickly, solves problems with notable creativity, and can be trained to perform tricks, walk on leashes, and respond reliably to commands.
 It is also capable of learning things you wish it had not, such as how to open doors or reach things on high shelves.

 Playful and Energetic